A complete CNC machining process relies on a well-designed tooling system to ensure efficiency, accuracy, and productivity.

 A parting tool with a sharp blade edge plays its role in cutting materials from the workpiece.
 These tools may also be used to cut away the finished part from leftover workpieces.

 After choosing the tools for your machining process, you should know how to use them.
-Every tool is designed on specific parameters.
+Every tool is designed with specific parameters.
 So, performing cutting within the parameters provides accuracy.

-For proper cutting, cutting tools' performance doesn't matter.
-But there's a need to check the machine integrity, materials strength, dust extraction, clamping system, tool holders (collets) and machining parameters.
+For proper cutting, the cutting tools' performance doesn't matter.
+But there's a need to check the machine integrity, materials strength, dust extraction, clamping system, tool holders (collets), and machining parameters.

 In addition, chip load is another factor to consider.
-During the cutting period, you've to note the chip load that should be in an ideal range.
-If the chip load doesn't meet the ideal, tools overheat, and tooling system lifetime decreases, thus affecting the machining process.
-Using tools beyond its limit causes tools breakage.
+During the cutting period, you have to note the chip load that should be in an ideal range.
+If the chip load doesn't meet the ideal, the tools overheat, and the tooling system lifetime decreases, thus affecting the machining process.
+Using tools beyond their limit causes the tools to break.

-One of the prominent parts for better cutting through the tooling system is running cutting edge over material at the right speed.
+One of the prominent parts for better cutting through the tooling system is running the cutting edge over the material at the right speed.
 Even the flute routing bits can't yield better results.
-Only chip load is responsible for the CNC machining tooling systems' quality, efficiency, and tool life.
+Only the chip load is responsible for the CNC machining tooling systems' quality, efficiency, and tool life.

 It's the thickness or size of the chip that is reduced when edges are cut in each revolution of the tool.
 Shifting from a 2-flute bit to a 3-flute bit reduces 33% chip size if the rate is not adjusted accordingly.
 Smaller chips cause more heat production as the chip cannot be extracted with a single cut and is recut into tiny particles.